Ester79/Getting-and-cleaning-data-week4-project/CodeBook.md

-**The data set have included these files** 'README.txt'
+**The data set have included these files**

+README.txt

-'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features_info.txt': Shows information about the variables used on the feature vector.
-'features.txt': List of all features.
+- 'features.txt': List of all features
-'activity_labels.txt': Links the class labels with their activity name.
+- 'factivity_labels.txt': Links the class labels with their activity name
-'train/X_train.txt': Training set.
+- 'train/X_train.txt': Training set
-'train/y_train.txt': Training labels.
+- 'train/y_train.txt': Training labels
-'test/X_test.txt': Test set.
+- 'test/X_test.txt': Test set
-'test/y_test.txt': Test labels.
+- 'test/y_test.txt': Test labels

-**Description of each file** 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+**Description of each file**

+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30
-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.
+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second

-####**Objectives and information of in the script**
+###Objectives and information in the script
 **1. Merges the training and the test sets to create one data set** Loaded the files.
 Some names of columns were changed before the merge Then merge them with the cbind() and rbind() function.